 There is not a day that goes by when I'm not asking myself at least a dozen times how I'm going to make it.
 A dozen more how have you made it intermittently show up, as well.
-How have I made it & how will I continue to make it?

 The rival to resilience is depression.
-Each take energy as one is transforming into this belief of themselves, whether it be succumbing to believing you are destined to a life of misfortune or the opposite, believing you are here for a reason & will persevere through anything.
-Why do certain people become resilient, living a life of fortitude & others get eaten alive by darkness?
+Each take energy as one is transforming into this belief of themselves, whether it be succumbing to believing you are destined to a life of misfortune or the opposite, believing you are here for a reason and will persevere through anything.
+Why do certain people become resilient, living a life of fortitude and others get eaten alive by darkness?
 What kind of event, if any, needs to set a person down either of these paths?
 Are we inherently prone to either of these paths?

 I don't know.